 2. Highlight Lights and Darks

 If there’s a lot of contrast in the floor you’ve chosen, consider highlighting that contrast to bring the room together.
-This floor has some very dark tones as well as very light.
-The banister nearby matches the dark tones perfectly, while the white trim picks up the lighter colors, unifying the entire space.
+This floor has some very dark wood tones as well as very light beech.
+The banister nearby matches the dark wood tones perfectly, while the white trim picks up the lighter colors, unifying the entire space.

 3. Keep Furnishings Quiet

-When you use a mixed wood floor, it really has to be the main focus of the room.
-Using furniture with a lot of loud patterns or adding a lot of throw rugs will compete too much with the color and texture of the floor.
+When you use a mixed wood floor, it really has to be the main focus of this dining room.
+Using furniture with a lot of loud patterns or adding a lot of throw rugs will compete too much with the color and wood grain texture of the floor.
 By keeping the furnishings simple and having their colors and tones pick up the colors in the floor, you can create a harmonious design.

 4. Find the MidPoint

-It would be unrealistic to assume that a room with mixed hardwood floors wouldn’t have other wood tones.
-So, when incorporating other wood, whether in furniture, bannisters or woodwork, look for the mid-tones in the floor.
+It would be unrealistic to assume that a living room with mixed hardwood floors wouldn’t have other wood undertones.
+So, when incorporating different wood, whether in furniture, bannisters or woodwork, look for the mid-tones in the floor.
 By finding that halfway point between the lights and darks, you can create a more cohesive atmosphere that works with the floor, rather than creating something too dramatic.